KingricharVD/astra/doc/instantx.md

 Details pertaining to an observed "Transaction Lock" can also be retrieved through RPC, it’s important however to understand the underlying mechanism.

-By default, the Astracore daemon will launch using the following constant:
+By default, the Luxcore daemon will launch using the following constant:

 ```
 static const int DEFAULT_INSTANTX_DEPTH = 5;
 ```

-This value can be overridden by passing the following argument to the Astracore daemon:
+This value can be overridden by passing the following argument to the Luxcore daemon:

 ```
 -instantxdepth=<n>